kbaird/Fate-XSLT/README.md

     ./publish.sh some_character_file.xml

+Validation is also available:

     ./validate.sh some_character_file.xml

-is also available.

 Other useful URLs:
 - http://www.faterpg.com/